Partial Quantum Shadow Tomography for Structured Operators and its Experimental Demonstration using NMR: Numerical examples of PQST

-We analyze the performance of PQST as a function of the number of measurements, for different structures of the observable or the state.
+We analyze the performance of PQST as a function of the number of measurements for different structures of the observable or the state.
 We then compare PQST with standard QST based on unitary 2-design Clifford sampling, unitary 1-design Pauli sampling, and measurements utilizing mutually unbiased bases (MUBs) \cite{Wang2024}.
 We evaluate the Mean Squared Error (MSE) \(\sigma_\mathcal{O}^2\) of the expectation values estimated using the PSE $\widehat{\rho}$ (generated by different methods) relative to the true expectation value, given by

 The results are shown in Fig.~\ref{fig:Numerical_result} (a-f).
-PQST achieves an equal/ improved scaling of variance with number of measurements, compared to the standard QST using Clifford sampling, Pauli basis sampling, MUB sampling of unitaries, thus offering lower error bounds.
-This scaling behavior has been observed for arbitrary choices of density matrices and Pauli string observables that belong to respective classes, however, we have considered three cases of randomly generated density matrices separately for a 2-qubit system and a 3-qubit system.
-A key feature of PQST is that it samples single-qubit unitaries, which are easier to implement in near-term quantum devices from a smaller subset of a tomographically complete set while achieving improved scaling.
+PQST achieves an equal/ improved scaling of variance with the number of measurements, compared to the standard QST using Clifford sampling, Pauli basis sampling, and MUB sampling of unitaries, thus offering lower error bounds.
+This scaling behavior has been observed for arbitrary choices of density matrices and Pauli string observables that belong to respective classes; however, we have considered three cases of randomly generated density matrices separately for a 2-qubit system and a 3-qubit system.
 In certain cases, PQST even outperforms the QST using Clifford, MUB sampling, based on the specific structure of the density matrices as seen for the case of X-structured density matrices in Fig~\ref{fig:Numerical_result} (c,f).
 The error bounds obtained in Sec.~\ref{Sec:Sample} is consistent with numerical simulations: the actual errors are always smaller.
 In X-tomography, PQST offers a clear advantage over Pauli-based measurements, achieving the same scaling as Clifford and MUB sampling.
 For non-X tomography, PQST outperforms all other unitary sampling methods, owing to its focus on estimating elements on the $k$-active subspace.